yedhink/covid19-kerala-api-deprecated/readme.md

     occur a problem when more than one file is uploaded in same day
 * server.go line 71 no need for iteration. simply files[0] would do
 * remove hardcoded unix based paths for being platform-agnostic
+* replace all fmt.Print with custom logger
+* prevent writing of color ascii codes to log file

 # Features
 * auto parsing the data from dhs. this feature is very much in the **experimental** stage, since conversion of the pdf to text may not be that consistent.